janewalls/SnakesLadders/README.md

 This is played on the command line, and the number you choose has to be between 1 - 6 (like a normal die).

-Created March 2020 for a University project
+Created March 2020 for a Java University project